radianttap/Ambar/README.md

 Core Data stack I use for my Core Data based apps.
 It acts as replacement for `NSPersistantContainer` Apple added in iOS 10 SDK.
 It supports iOS 8.4, watchOS 3, tvOS 10 and above.

 The library is fairly small and well commented.
-Latest version uses Swift 4.2.
 Supports SQLite and in-memory store types.

 ## Installation